petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/accessing-documents-with-webdav.md

    This displays your WebDAV username and an auto-generated password.
 This is a read-only field, so you must copy it for future use.
 If you click on the button to generate the WebDAV password again, it generates a new one rendering the existing one useless.

-Now, follow the instructions below and use the WebDAV username and password when prompted.
+Now, [follow the instructions below](#using-the-webdav-client-to-access-documents) and use the WebDAV username and password when prompted.

-## For Liferay DXP 2023.Q3/Portal 7.4 GA97 and Below
+## Using the WebDAV Client to Access Documents

 1. Open the Documents and Media application in the desired Site or Asset Library.